ethanCrobison/ethanCrobison.github.io/index.md

 layout: home
 ---

+This whole page is under construction.
+Alas.
+It will all be up to speed soon.

 I'm a third year PhD candidate at Northwestern University.
 I like to yell about games and gardening.
 My friend Slim recently sold me on the glory of [Pandoc](http://pandoc.org).